 Public Finance and Budgeting

 Public budget is the most distilled statement of what government does with its price tag attached.
 It is a policy document as well as a financial plan that serves control, management and planning purposes, linking considerations of raising resources from the economy and spending priorities setting.
 And, public budgeting is how the government decides on and executes its budgets, which not only is essentially a political process, but also requires substantial understandings and skills in financial management.
-This course aims to improve students’ understanding of how government at different levels manages its purse, money from taxpayers and citizens, for better results, equipping students with both theoretical understanding and practical analytical skills.
-The topics covered include, but are not limited to, budgetary institutional arrangements and process, roles of key budget actors and decision-makers, budgetary constraints, budget systems and reform, key revenue sources and forecasting, capital budgeting, debt management, intergovernmental fiscal relations, and a diverse set of skills and tools in preparing and implementing budgets.
+This course aims to improve students’ understanding of how government at different levels manages its purse, money from taxpayers and citizens, for better results, equipping students with both theoretical perspectives and practical analytical skills.
+The topics covered include, but are not limited to, budgetary institutions and process, roles of key budget actors and decision-makers, budgetary constraints, budget systems and reform, key revenue sources and forecasting, capital budgeting, debt management, intergovernmental fiscal relations, and a diverse set of skills and tools in preparing and implementing budgets.
 Students will be given practical opportunities to evaluate a government’s budget in reference to budgeting and financial management principles learned from the class.

 Public Human Resource Management

 This course is designed for Master’s students to be prepared as effective public managers to deal with workforces.
 This course encompasses the personnel functions of recruitment, selection, training and development, motivation and compensation, performance appraisal, affirmative action, ethics and corruption.
 The emphasis of this class is on improving understanding of the historical context and current conditions of public human resource management and developing skills necessary to be effective public managers.
 From this course, students will learn knowledge as well as insight on public human resource management.
 For the knowledge part, students will learn theories of public human resource management with various issues.
 For the insight part, students will apply theories to real world problems through case analyses.